Calbabreaker/sawit/README.md

 ```

 Create firebase project and a wep app and enable the Google auth provider.
 Then
+go the Firestore Database section then to rules and copy the `firebase.rules`
-click on the setting icons then `Project Settings`.
-Scroll to the bottom to
+file into there.
+Then click on the setting icons then `Project Settings`.
-find the sdk config and put that in `lib/firebase.ts`.
-Then go to the
+Scroll to the bottom to find the sdk config and put that in `lib/firebase.ts`.
-`Service Account` tab and download the private config json file.
-Create a file
+Then go to the `Service Account` tab and download the private config json file.
-named `.env.local` in the project directory with these contents using the
+Create a file named `.env.local` in the project directory with these contents
-coresspending values from the json file.
+using the coresspending values from the json file.

 ```
 PRIVATE_KEY=